aframevr/aframe/docs/core/asset-management-system.md

 ### `<a-asset-item>`

-`<a-asset-item>` invokes the [three.js XHRLoader](https://threejs.org/docs/#Reference/Loaders/XHRLoader) and can be used for any type of file.
+`<a-asset-item>` invokes the [three.js XHRLoader](https://threejs.org/docs/#Reference/Loaders/XHRLoader).
+We can use `<a-asset-item>` for any file type.
 When finished, it will set its `data` member with the text response.

 | Event Name | Description                                                                                                       |
 |------------|-------------------------------------------------------------------------------------------------------------------|